-The DEPI Remote Multicast Capability AVP M field Mandatory bit MUST be set to a 1.
+The CCAP Core MUST set the DEPI Remote Multicast Capability AVP M field (Mandatory bit) to 1.
+The RPD MUST set the DEPI Remote Multicast Capability AVP M field (Mandatory bit) to 1.

-DEPI Multicast Capability AVP indicates the ability of the CCAP Core or of the RPD to support the multicast operation, including the signaling of multicast session Ids assigned by the CCAP Core.
+DEPI Multicast Capability AVP indicates the ability of the CCAP Core or of the RPD to support the multicast operation, including the signaling of multicast Session IDs assigned by the CCAP Core.